mzenzie/320MusicLessonPlanner/README.md

 ### Testing

 Testing is implemented using the [Mocha](http://mochajs.org/) testing framework.
-Within this framework, unit tests use [should](https://github.com/shouldjs/should.js) and integration tests use [supertest](https://www.npmjs.com/package/supertest) (with some possible overlapping).
+Within this framework, unit tests use [should](https://github.com/shouldjs/should.js) and some integration tests use [supertest](https://www.npmjs.com/package/supertest) (with some possible overlapping).
 All test files are located in [./test](./test).

+The other integration tests use Protractor, which currently tests Firefox and Chrome.
+Downloads these browsers to test on them.

 When beginning testing for the first time you will need to install the testing dependencies.
 All of the necessary dependencies can be installed by executing
   ```sh